 e.
 Have you ever used it as a defense in a custody case and was it effective?

 f.
-If you don’t feel that “Parental Alienation” terminology can be used in family court, yet you believe that this phenomenon happens, how would you feel if I were to provide you with the tools needed to defend my position?
+If you don’t feel that “Parental Alienation” terminology can be used in family court, yet you believe that this phenomenon happens, how would you defend this type of case instead?
+How would you feel if I were to provide you with the tools needed to defend my position?

 g.
 I understand that I am hiring you to defend me in court and to arrange custody that is not only suitable for me but more importantly what is best for my child, how comfortable are you with presenting in court the provable, detailed chronology proving that my ex has charged me with false allegations of abuse to denigrate me and destroy my relationship with my child?